TimN1987/SchoolBookingsApp/README.md

 - 🧑‍🎨 CustomControls & XAML:
   Developing **CustomControls** with **DependencyProperties** enabled reusable, personalised UI elements.
 This improved control over how data was displayed and reduced repetitive code.
 Animations, triggers, and templating further enhanced UI clarity and polish.

+## 🗒️ Final Notes:

+This project reflects my journey in building maintainable, scalable desktop applications with polished UI and thoughtful architecture.
+It developed my skills in the use of *databases*, **SQL** and **CRUD** operations as well as in setting up *testing* and clean *workflows*.
+It has given me increased confidence in the management and display of data, and I look forward to developing these skills further in future projects.

 ## 📜 License:

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.